moirai2/moirai2/README.md

     example-->|file|helloworld.txt
 ```

 This will execute a command 'echo hello world > $output' and create an [output file](example/text/output) with a content "hello world" with a [log file](example/log/e20220424224158meiw.txt) with execution information.
-It will also record a simple triple (subject=example, predicate=file, and object=filepath to output) in text based [database file](example/db/file.txt) (predicate is recorded as a basename of a file).
+It will also record a simple subject-predicate-object(SPO) format (subject=example, predicate=file, and object=filepath to output) in text based [database file](example/db/file.txt) (predicate is recorded as a basename of a file).

 Reason why 'echo hello world > $output'
 is quoted with a single quote (') is because a command contains redirect (>) and variable with dollar sign.
 If a command line is not quoted, redirect to a file will be handled by the unix system and not by moirai2 system.
 A single quote (') is used instead of double quote ("), because a variable quoted with double quote (") will be replaced by the value by unix system before passing to moirai2.
 Single quote is recommended for wrapping a command line passed to moirai2 because of this reason.
 If you want to use double quote ("), you can escape $'' with '\' like "echo hello world > \$output".